Who is Green Boots, the famous body on Mount Everest?

 Picture of Green Boots

-Here is a picture of the body of Green Boots, frozen in a cave on Mount Everest where he dies in fetal position.
+Here is a picture of the body of Green Boots, frozen in a cave on Mount Everest where he died in fetal position.

 Picture of green boots